MatthijsKamstra/haxenode/haxenode/download.md

 And a [code editor](#ide) will be useful!

 Last but not least, you need to install the [Haxe Externs](#externs).
-These are the "translators" from untyped node.js code to typed Haxe code.
-You only need to install the Node.js externs but get other fun stuff as well.
+These are the "translators" from `untyped` node.js code to typed Haxe code.
+You need to install the Node.js externs but get other fun stuff as well.
 You will need them further on these documentation.

 ----